rurounigit/Mflux-ComfyUI/README.md

 - Contain upscale-specific internals tests for converting ComfyUI IMAGE tensors and preserving backwards-compatibility (`tests/test_upscale_internals.py`).

 If you plan to extend the pack with more Flux tools (Kontext, In-Context LoRA, CatVTON, Concept-Attention), the existing tests and `Mflux_Comfy/Mflux_Core.py` retry-on-TypeError pattern are useful blueprints for handling API drift across mflux versions.

-See `docs/ROADMAP.md` for the structured development plan toward full mflux feature parity.

 ## Usage tips